WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return $lsize(lt).

 zero nt_u1
-1. If the type of nt_u1 is Inn, then:
+1. If nt_u1 is Inn, then:
   a.
 Return 0.
-2. Assert: Due to validation, the type of nt_u1 is Fnn.
+2. Assert: Due to validation, nt_u1 is Fnn.
 3. Let Fnn be nt_u1.
 4. Return $fzero($size(Fnn)).